Tek Eye Logo

 Installing VirtualBox

 To install the VirtualBox virtualization software for Windows open the download page on the VirtualBox web site.
-Click on the x86/amd84 link next to VirtualBox X.Y.Z for Windows Hosts where X.Y.Z is the current version.
+Click on the Windows hosts link.

 Get Virtualization Software for Windows from VirtualBox

-Select Run to start the VirtualBox installer (or on some browsers select Save and run the install .exe file from the download location).
-If not logged in as an administrator you may need to get an administrator to enter their password when prompted.
+Run the installer when the download has finished.
+If not logged in as an administrator you will need to enter the computer admin password when prompted.

 When the set up screens appear click Next on each screen to accept the default options.
-Select the custom options to turn off any VirtualBox components that are not needed and to install it to a custom location.
-(To turn off an option click the small down arrow in the box just before the option and select the red cross.)
+(If required you can select the individual options to turn off any VirtualBox components that are not needed and to install it to a custom location.
+To turn off an option click the small down arrow in the box just before the option and select the red cross.)
 Some of these options are discussed below, if in doubt install the complete package.

 VirtualBox Install Options Custom Setup dialog